Pirouz-Nourian/VectoRelax_Vectorized_Dynamic_Relaxation/README.md

 The code is mainly inspired by and largely based on the [code samples generously shared by the Block Research Group in ETH Zurich, Prof. Philippe Block, Dr. Tom van Mele et al.](http://block.arch.ethz.ch/blog/2014/07/dynamic-relaxation/).

-Based on the method explained in the slides available on this repository, after the two references found thanks to our colleague Dirk Rinze Visser:
+Based on the method explained in the slides available on this repository, after the two references found thanks to our colleague Ir.
+Dirk Rinze Visser:

 Adriaenssens, S., P. Block, D. Veenendaal, and C. Williams (2014).
 Shell Structures for Architecture: Form Finding and Optimization.
 New York: Routledge.
 Chapter 2: Review of Dynamic Relaxation with an extension to six degrees of freedom theory by Adriaenssens, S.